auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 The sum of all digits is 13
 ```

-## Problem #4: "Inches to Centimeters Conversion" (0.4%)
+## Problem #4: Inches to Centimeters Convertor

-Create an application that converts a specific value consumed from the standard input
-from inches to centimeters.
-Note that 1 in. = 2.54 cm.
+Create an application that converts inches to centimeters.
+Note that 1 inch is equal to 2.54 centimeters.

 ### Sample Input and Output